transcriptionpro/wuc-new/_posts/2017-05-17-full-bitcoin-node-on-a-raspberry-pi-3-with-or-without-a-pidrive.md

 <p>Raspberry Pi case (optional): In order not to risk damaging the electronics parts of your Pi, I recommend to get a case for it.
 This might be anything from one of the many different cases that are available, or you might make a case yourself that fits both the Pi and your PiDrive.</p>

 <p>Heatsink and/or fan for the Pi (optional): Either an inactive aluminium heatsink, a cooling fan (comes with some cases), or maybe both.
 The Raspberry Pi Foundation says cooling is not necessary on a Pi, and the Pi does throttle down performance when it gets too hot to prevent damage.
-However, especially when syncing with the blockchain, the Pi's CPU runs quite hot to a degree that I can't hold my finger on it for more than a couple of seconds.
-Also, I see the "thermometer" symbol on the screen (meaning performance is being throttled) quite often.
+However, especially when syncing with the blockchain, the Pi's CPU runs quite hot to a degree that I can't hold my finger on it for more than a couple of seconds. </p>

+<p>Also, I see the "thermometer" symbol on the screen (meaning performance is being throttled) quite often.
 After adding a heatsink and a fan I haven't noticed performance being throttled.
 It should be noted that after synchronisation is done, load on the CPU decreases drastically, and you will probably have no problems running without cooling day-to-day.</p>

 <p>A spare HDMI screen, USB keyboard and mouse: These will only be used during setup, so don't go out buying these.</p>